“It’s a thrill to be living like this now.”

 What work were you doing previously?

-I had been involved in geographic information systems for a fairly lengthy time.
+I'd been involved in geographic information systems for a fairly lengthy time.

 What are you doing now?